EchterAlsFake/PHUB/docs/source/guides/download.rst

 Downloading a video
 -------------------

-A video can be downloaded via its :meth:`phub.Video.download` method.
+A video can be downloaded via its :meth:`.Video.download` method.

 .. code-block:: python